 Millionaire’s shortbread takes that traditional shortbread cookie base and adds a layer of caramel and then a layer of chocolate.
 It’s like a fancy Twix bar.
 After you bake up the shortbread, you make the caramel by cooking corn syrup, condensed milk, butter and salt on the stove until they melt and cook together into a creamy, dreamy caramel that you pour over the shortbread layer.

+This easy recipe for Millionaire's Shortbread enriches your favorite shortbread cookie by adding layers of caramel and chocolate.
+It's the perfect sweet snack!
 The chocolate layer is as simple as melting semisweet chocolate in the microwave or in a double boiler until it is liquid, and then pouring the melted chocolate over the caramel layer.
 Pop it all in the fridge for at least an hour so it hardens up (this is the hardest part! the waiting!).

 Now take it out and cut it into squares.
 I like to cut little squares because these babies are RICH (hahahaha!) but you be you when it comes to cutting up your millionaire’s shortbread.